 Elevation Gain: 150 m

 What kids will love about this hike: Combine this hike with a bike ride on the first 3.7 km section on the paved path.
-Kids will love this bike ride in Banff.
-The hiking trail through canyon also has some fun climbing at the start that kids will love.
+The trail through the canyon also starts with a fun bit of climbing that many kids will love.

-The Sundance Canyon can be reached along the paved trail from the Cave and Basin.
+The Sundance Canyon is reached by following the paved trail from the Cave and Basin.
 It’s 3.7 km one way from the trailhead to the start of the Sundance Canyon.
-There are some impressive mountain views as you bike along the Bow River.
-Once at the Sundance Canyon, there’s a place to lock up bikes before completing the 1.6 km loop on foot.
+There are some impressive mountain views as you hike or bike along the Bow River.
+Once at the Sundance Canyon, there’s a place to lock up your bikes before completing the 1.6 km loop on foot.

-Though Sundance Canyon is a short Banff hike, there are some challenging spots climbing in the canyon where younger kids will need some help.
+Though Sundance Canyon is a short Banff hike, there are some challenging spots climbing in the canyon where younger kids may need some help.

 The entire excursion can be done by walking, but it makes for an excellent bike ride in Banff with kids.
-On the way back, you can go off the paved trail by finishing along the Marsh Loop.
+On the way back, you can go off the paved trail by finishing along the Marsh Loop (featured above in the best easy kid-friendly hikes in Banff).

 Distance: 4.6 km out and back